QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 Distributions
 =====================

-First, lets consider working with "distributions"
+First, consider working with "distributions"

-If we consider mathematical "distributions" that we will use in our algorithms, they may include (1) drawing random numbers for Monte-carlo methods; (2) using the pdf or cdf in various calculations
+Algorithms using distributions might (1) drawing random numbers for Monte-Carlo methods; and (2) calculate the pdf or cdf -- if it is defined

-In that sense, some code may be useful in distributions where a ``pdf`` is not necessarily defined or meaningful

 The process of using concrete distributions in these sorts of applications led to the creation of the `Distributions.jl` package